-The Penn State Graphic Design program is accredited through the National Association of Schools of Art and Design.
+The Penn State Graphic Design program is accredited through the National Association of Schools of Art and Design (NASAD).
 NASAD is an association of approximately 323 schools of art and design, primarily at the collegiate level, but also including postsecondary non-degree-granting schools for the visual arts disciplines.
 It is the national accrediting agency for art and design and art and design-related disciplines.

 The organization's philosophy states, in part: